Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 I admit it might feel a little weird at first, but you'll get used to it :)

-### Why can't I push to the master branch?
+### Why can't I push to the main branch?

-We "protect" the master branch in order to stop you from pushing to it.
+We "protect" the main branch in order to stop you from pushing to it.
 The reason we do this is because on a professional dev team, you wont be pushing straight to master.
-You'll be making your own branches and getting those reviewed and merged into the master branch by interacting with your team mates.
-This keeps the master branch clean and shiney.
+You'll be making your own branches and getting those reviewed and merged into the main branch by interacting with your team mates.
+This keeps the main branch clean and shiney.

 ## Instructions